SadTransGirl/Jak2-HD-Textures-For-OpenGOAL/readme.md

 ## About The Project
 A Full Texture Replacement For Jak 2 On OpenGOAL

+Disclaimer: You sholdn't download this if you don't already own Jak II, Otherwise is it piracy.
+            Textures are owned by Naughty Dog, this is a passion prokject only.

 ## Non-HD
 <a href="images/screenshot.png">
     <img src="images/screenshot.png" alt="screenshot non-HD" width="600" height="500">